Multi Sport Trip

 Thursday, Day 5

 How does zooming above the jungle canopy on South America’s highest zipline sound ?
-We’ll spend the morning doing their 6 separate lines zig-zagging above the jungle, before a tasty local lunch and then a peaceful three hour walk through the jungle along the train tracks coming from Machu Picchu and into Aguas Calientes.
+This activity is optional and has a separate cost of 120 soles ($45) but almost everyone does it and loves it !
+(Otherwise, you can hang out in a hammock and relax by the river or go on a short hike instead).
+We’ll spend the morning doing their 6 separate lines zig-zagging above the jungle, before a tasty local lunch and then a peaceful three hour walk through the jungle (note you will have to carry your backpack and all your belongings for this stretch) along the train tracks coming from Machu Picchu and into Aguas Calientes.
 A well deserved dinner and maybe even a Pisco Sour will feel awesome and then it will be time to get some sleep for the big day tomorrow.

 Friday, Day 6

-This will conclude the 6 day tour (though breakfast on Day 7 is included) and the next morning, Saturday, you are free to explore Cusco on your own before heading to the airport for a late evening flight back home in time to get back Sunday afternoon for a few hours of bragging about your trip, while still being able to go back to work the following morning, Monday, if necessary.
+This will conclude the Peru Multisport trip (though breakfast on Day 7 is included) and the next morning, Saturday, you are free to explore Cusco on your own before heading to the airport for a late evening flight back home in time to get back Sunday afternoon for a few hours of bragging about your trip, while still being able to go back to work the following morning, Monday, if necessary.
 (You’ll probably have a hard time focusing and getting anything done, though !)

 The price for the Machu Picchu MultiSport trip is $1699 per person and includes nearly everything: Roundtrip transportation from Cusco airport to Ollantaytambo and back; your hotel rooms for all 6 nights; breakfast every day Day 2 to Day 7; Lunch everyday from Day 2 to Day 5; and Dinner on Day 4.
 Also included is your guide, all mountain biking and equipment; all rafting and equipment, all the hiking; roundtrip bus ticket to Machu Picchu, train ticket / shuttle from Aguas Calientes back to Cusco.
 Not included: airfare to Lima or Cusco, entrance ticket to Machu Picchu, zipline on Day 5, and any meals not mentioned above, (most dinners and a few lunches), tips, alcoholic beverages, souvenirs, etc.